paritytech/polkadot/roadmap/implementors-guide/src/node/backing/candidate-backing.md

 The Candidate Backing Job represents the work a node does for backing candidates with respect to a particular relay-parent.

 The goal of a Candidate Backing Job is to produce as many backable candidates as possible.
-This is done via signed [Statements](#Statement-type) by validators.
+This is done via signed [`Statement`s](/type-definitions.html#statement-type) by validators.
 If a candidate receives a majority of supporting Statements from the Parachain Validators currently assigned, then that candidate is considered backable.

 ### On Startup